shqke/sourcetvsupport/README.md

 - SourceTV bot doesn't take a human slot and doesn't count as a potential voter
 - "CUtlRBTree overflow" on level transition
 - Broken demos on early recording (tv_autorecord)
+- (feature) Allowed addons for HLTV clients and in demo playback

 Known Issues
 ------